kamstrup/fn/README.md

 **sq.Len():** Lengths are handled in a special way in Fn().
 They are allowed to be finite, unknown, or infinite.
 Making these distinctions opens the possibility of pre-allocating slices and maps of the correct size, which can make a big difference in performance critical code.
+In most circumstances you will not need to use Len().
+All operations are valid on empty seqs and empty opts, so just set up your pipeline of operations and check if the end result is valid.

 ## API Overview
 If you just want to jump in and see some code you can check out